Banner

 • Explore enchanting Auxerre and its magnificent cathedral

-• Private wine tasting of Chablis and Petit Chablis at the prestigious Domaine Laroche, followed by a delicious gourmet lunch in the Domaine’s dining hall
+• Visit Chablis for a private wine tasting at the prestigious Domaine Laroche, followed by a delicious gourmet lunch in the monks’ former refectory

-• Visit the elegant 12th Century Château de Bazoches
+• Tour the elegant 12th Century Château de Bazoches

 • Optional hot air ballooning